Please click here for our primary site for students in grade 8 and younger, including elementary school students!

 1. Have at least one competing student on the History Bowl Nationals team also qualify for and compete at the National Championships of the Middle School or Elementary School National History Bee.

-2. Defeat any high school JV team in a match at a regional or state tournament where the middle school team plays in the JV division.
+2. Defeat any high school JV team in a match at a League event where the middle school team plays in the JV division.

 Even at tournaments offering a dedicated middle school division, middle school teams have the option to compete in the JV Division if they want a shot at qualifying for the JV National Championships in the National History Bowl.